 Joint resolution providing that the last four years of the six-year road plan would be adopted as a joint resolution.

 Senate Bills

-SB 1 (D. Carroll and others)(H. Judiciary)(posted)
+SB 1 (D. Carroll and others)(To House)

 Would prohibit local or state sanctuary policies and require agencies and law enforcement to support enforcement of federal immigration law.